-Alaska dominates air travel in the Pacific Northwest having garnered a loyal fan base.
-Facing a stiff insurgency from Delta Air Lines in Seattle, Alaska has still maintained a 44% share of the market.
+Alaska dominates air travel in the Pacific Northwest having garnered a loyal customer base.
+Facing a stiff insurgency from Delta Air Lines in Seattle, Alaska still maintains a 44% share of the market.
 Alaska also controls Portland International Airport with a 44.5% market share.
 Alaska has recently focused on expanding its trans-con offerings from Seattle.
 Last year, Alaska began service to Baltimore Washington International Airport and resumed service to Washington Dulles.

 While Alaska may be the biggest player in the Northwest, it has a much smaller presence in California.
 Alaska currently has a 4.5% market share in LAX, a 10.1% market share in San Diego, and a 15.3% market share in San Jose.

 Alaska's plan to grow out of the Pacific Northwest and into a truly west coast airline runs through San Diego and San Jose.
 From San Diego, Alaska serves a smattering of interior west destinations along with a variety of Latin American and Hawaiian destinations.
 In 2015, Alaska expanded its international offerings out of San Diego to include San Jose and Liberia, Costa Rica.
 Alaska also serves Puerto Vallarta and San Jose del Cabo in Mexico from San Diego.

 In 2010, Alaska Airlines deemed San Jose a focus city.
 From San Jose, Alaska serves the interior west, Hawaii, and the airline's hub cities: Seattle and Portland.
 Beginning on June 5th, Alaska will begin 3x daily service to San Diego and 3x daily service to Orange County, California.